 Legendary Ska Burlesque nights launched.
 Rockabilly and Punk music played as Burlesque dancers entertained.
 DJs then took over and played Old School Garage music into the night.

 Dirty South soon became a famous hang-out area for celebrities including Pete Doherty, Kate Moss and members of The Smiths.
 Artists including Athlete, The Stone Roses and Oasis also enjoyed a pint at the Dirty South.

 La Roux was hired to work behind the bar, shortly before being noticed for her musical talent at the Half Moon Pub in Herne Hill.

-Babyshambles also played a historic surprise gig at the venue in August, after their release of ‘Dirty Pretty Things’.
+Babyshambles also played a historic surprise gig at the venue in August, after their release of ‘Down in Albion’.

 As a result of the London Riots, Dirty South was forced to close.
 Mobs targetted the venue, smashing windows and raiding tills.
 Unfortunately, the damage was so bad that Dirty South was unable to re-open.